This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- If dye is used during your MRI, it may damage your kidneys.
-This risk is higher if you have diabetes or kidney disease.
-If you have metal in or on your body during the MRI, the metal may heat to a dangerous level and cause a burn.
-If you had surgery to have a coil, stent, or filter placed in your body recently, it may move out of place during the MRI.
-An MRI can make medical devices work wrong or stop working.
+- The contrast dye may cause a rash, itching, or trouble breathing.
+If you have diabetes, your risk for kidney damage may increase if contrast dye is used.
+Metal in or on your body may cause a burn or other injury.
+A metal device may move out of place during the MRI.
+An MRI can make medical devices work incorrectly or stop working.
 You may have short-term hearing loss after an MRI.

 - Tell your caregiver if you know or think you might be pregnant.

 The night before your procedure:

 Ask caregivers about directions for eating and drinking.

 The day of your procedure:

 - Ask your caregiver before taking any medicine on the day of your procedure.
 These medicines include insulin, diabetic pills, high blood pressure pills, or heart pills.
 Bring a list of all the medicines you take, or your pill bottles, with you to the hospital.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.